Kragsyde

 Kragsyde (1883–85 – 1929) was a Shingle style mansion designed by the Boston architectural firm of Peabody & Stearns and built at Manchester-by-the-Sea, Massachusetts.
-Although long demolished, it is considered an icon of American architecture.
+Demolished in 1929, it remains an icon of American architecture.
+A couple in Maine recreated a copy of the mansion.

 History

-Kragsyde was commissioned by George Nixon Black, Jr. (1842–1928), heir to a Boston real estate fortune, who had been a Harvard classmate of architect Robert Swain Peabody.
+Kragsyde was commissioned by George Nixon Black Jr. (1842–1928), heir to a Boston real estate fortune, who had been a Harvard classmate of architect Robert Swain Peabody.
 In 1882, Black paid $10,000 ($ million today) for the 6 acre (2.4 ha) oceanfront plot on a peninsula called Smith's Point, overlooking Lobster Bay.
 Local contractor Roberts & Hoare built the house, 1883–85, for approximately $60,000 ($ million today).
 Dramatically set upon a high rock outcropping, the rambling house was famous in its day and was published both in North America and Europe.
 Black and his sister occupied it every summer from May to October until the end of their lives.

 Architectural historian Vincent Scully described Kragsyde as "a masterpiece," and stated that "Peabody & Stearns never again, to my knowledge, created a house of such quality."
+A couple in Maine recreated the mansion.